dincsi/makedown/README.md

 ### Method 1: Manual Installation
 1. Copy the `makedown` script to any directory in your `$PATH` (e.g., `/usr/local/bin/` or `~/bin/`)
 2. Make it executable: `chmod +x makedown`
-3. Optionally, modify the `THEMES_DIR` and `CONFIG_DIR` variables in the script if you use custom locations

 ### Method 2: Local Installation
 ```bash